 The war was surely lost for the Germans, but in the POW camp where B-17 Navigator Michael Gold was held, the extreme Nazi ideology was still being played out.
 A Jewish and black "ghetto" barracks was created in the compound and he was forced to move there.
 It was also about this time that success for the Allied bombers translated to lost rations for the men.
 This caused a change to the conversation in the evenings.

 One morning at roll call, the German Commandant of the POW camp announced that President Roosevelt had passed away.
 Soon, the guards disappeared and the Russian Army liberated the camp.
-B-17 Navigator Michael Gold found them wanting as gallant warriors and says so in no uncertain terms.
 After being sent to Camp Lucky Strike, he went out on a lark to see Europe before he left.

 Why did the Germans segregate Jewish American prisoners of war inside the camps as the war was ending?
 Captured B-17 Navigator Michael Gold tries to understand this question.
 At least his camp was run by the Luftwaffe and held mainly aviators.
 This afforded them some degree of respect.